 This is perhaps one of the most interesting types of programs one can find in incentive pay.
 In order to encourage more teamwork and organizational cohesion while stimulating individual performance several institutions set up a set amount for bonuses that is tiered and divided by several categories of performance.
 An example of how this would look would be:

-- First, if the development officer fails to meet its goal all bonuses across the board would be decreased by one third.
+- First, if the development office fails to meet its goal all bonuses across the board would be decreased by one third.

 - Second, if the team failed to meet its goal, bonuses for all members of the team would be reduced by one third.